 The abbreviated reliance registration is created when you select “UCLA to rely on another IRB” in Section 2.1.
 The OHRPP staff will issue an “External Review Accepted” notice when the OHRPP administrative review is complete.

 Step 5: Obtain other necessary approvals (e.g. finalize contract with sponsor, ISPRC review, etc.)

 IRB approval and may not be the only approval necessary to conduct this research.
 The relying investigator and/or relying institution remain responsible for determining that necessary approvals are in place before the research proceeds.

 Current MOUs in Place at UCLA

 As of the posting of this webpage, UCLA has the following Memorandums of Understanding (MOUs) in place.

 UC Memorandum Of Understanding (UC MOU)

 This UC Memorandum of Understanding (MOU) establishes a reliance agreement between and among the Human Research Protection Programs at the ten campuses of the University of California and the Lawrence Berkeley National Laboratory.
-This MOU describes the procedures for the reliance by an IRB at a UC campus or at the Berkeley Lab on the review and approval, or determination of exemption, of human subject research, by an IRB at another UC campus.
+This MOU describes the procedures for the reliance by an IRB at a UC campus or at the Berkeley Lab on the review and approval of human subject research, by an IRB at another UC campus.